CS50 IDE is no longer supported. Here's how to copy files from CS50 IDE to CS50.dev.

-CS50 IDE is a cloud-based Integrated Development Environment powered by Cloud9 that features a cloud-based Ubuntu environment.
-It features a browser-based editor, that supports C syntax highlighting and word completion, a GUI-based GDB debugging, full control over a cloud-based Ubuntu environment, and many more features including themes, customizable layouts, and keyboard shortcuts.
+CS50 IDE is a cloud-based Integrated Development Environment powered by AWS Cloud9 that features a cloud-based Ubuntu environment, a browser-based editor that supports syntax highlighting and word completion, a GUI-based GDB debugging, themes, customizable layouts, keyboard shortcuts, and many more features.
 Since it’s cloud-based, you can continue working on your problem sets even if you use a different computer!

-- Once you log in, you will automatically be forwarded to CS50 IDE!
-Hereafter, you may simply return to cs50.io to log in and return to CS50 IDE, where all your files and settings are preserved.
+Once you log in, you will automatically be forwarded to CS50 IDE!
+Hereafter, you may simply return to ide.cs50.io to log in and return to CS50 IDE, where all your files and settings are preserved.